ropensci/rcites/paper/paper.md

 # The ``citesr`` R package

 With ``citesr`` we provide an R [@R] client to the Species+/CITES Checklist API, giving access to the Speciesplus database.
-The ability to query the Speciesplus database directly from one of the most used programming languages for data analysts will improve the efficiency and reproducibility of biodiversity conservation analysis workflows.
+The ability to query the Speciesplus database directly from one of the most used programming languages for data analyses will improve the efficiency and reproducibility of biodiversity conservation analysis workflows.

 We provide functions to: